-Let’s talk about why you NEED this healthy 2-minute brownie in your life.
+There’s a good handful of reasons for why you need this healthy two minute brownie in your life.

 Reason #1: it’s healthy… or as healthy as you can make a brownie without sacrificing on texture and taste.
-I’ve seen a bunch of brownie in-a-mug recipes that call for a few tablespoons of oil and 1/4 cup of sugar… for one serving.
-I try not to get too hung up about stuff like that, but that’s not exactly the kind of thing I’d include in my diet on a regular basis.
+I’ve seen a bunch of brownie in-a-mug recipes that call for a few tablespoons of oil and 1/4 cup of sugar for one serving.
+I try not to get too hung up about stuff like that, but that’s kind of a lot if you want to eat it on a regular basis.

 This brownie, on the other hand?
-This incredibly fudgy, dense, and chocolatey little gem that’s made NO flour, butter, or oil, and can be made without refined sugar as well?
-I can happily enjoy it every.single.day.
-Which is basically what I’ve been doing…
+This incredibly fudgy, dense, and chocolatey little gem that’s made with NO flour, butter, or oil, and can be made without refined sugar as well?
+You can happily enjoy it every.single.day.

 Reason #3: it’s fudgy, moist, chocolatey, and 100% guaranteed to induce inappropriate noises.